Growing Radishes in Containers and Pots is easy and quick, and you can enjoy the best-tasting crispy homegrown radishes without having a garden.

 Note: Radishes grown in high temperatures are usually spicier.

 Types of Radishes

-Radishes come in many shapes, sizes, and color.
+Radishes come in many shapes, sizes, and colors.
 There are round radishes like pink beauty, cherry belle (the most common one), cherriette, Easter egg, early scarlet globe–Some of the popular varieties that mature within 3-5 weeks.

 Icicle radishes come in a cylindrical shape, more like carrots but white in color and 5-6 inches long, they must not be confused with daikons.

 Daikons are large-sized white-colored radishes, sweet and crispy with a hint of mild peppery flavor like mustard.
 If picked late, the peppery flavor becomes intense and spicy, and daikons become woody.
 The same is the case with all the radish types.

 Tip: Learn about more radish varieties in this article.

 Choosing a pot for growing radish depends upon the radish variety you’re growing.
 Wide and shallow windowboxes and troughs are most suitable for this purpose.